TimL20/icinga2api_py/doc/12_Basic_API_Client.rst

    client.objects.services.s("localhost!test1").get()

-These three are the simplest type of request.
+These three are the simplest type of a request.
 What they do is to just make, build (and fire) a request to a URL with a HTTP method.
 Let’s look closer at this:

 ::

    <apiclient object> . status .
 IcingaApplication . get  ()

-The space and dot separated parts of this line say the following: - Use this initialized API client (that’s obvious) which knows things as the base URL and authentication - Add /status to the known base URL - Add /IcingaApplication to the URL - Override HTTP method with GET (X-HTTP-Method-Override is used) - Fire the request (these are the brackets, as an ``APIRequest`` object sends the request whenever it’s called)
+The five space and dot separated parts of this line say the following:

+- Use this initialized API client (that’s obvious) that knows things as the base URL and authentication
+- Add /status to the known base URL
+- Add /IcingaApplication to the URL
+- Override HTTP method with GET (X-HTTP-Method-Override is used)
+- Fire the request (these are the brackets, as an ``APIRequest`` object sends the request whenever it’s called)

-So that will just build the URL <baseurl>/status/IcingaApplication, overrides the HTTP method with get and fires the request (on the API session).
-If you like to look closer, leave out the brackets after the HTTP method, that will give you a ``icinga2api_py.models.APIRequest``.
+So that will just build the URL <baseurl>/status/IcingaApplication, overrides the HTTP method with get and fires the request (using the API session).
+If you like to look closer, leave out the brackets after the HTTP method, that will give you a :class:`icinga2api_py.models.APIRequest`.
 The APIRequest objects are callable, and will fire the requests on call.

 As you can see, you usually just build a URL with converting the / in